ty-hal/GatorChat/sprints/Sprint4.md

 **ContactUs**: renders, enters name, enters email, submits.

-**Settings**: renders, does not allow name change, does not allow email change, enters new password, enters new major, uploads new profile picture, submits.
+**Settings**: renders, does not allow name change, does not allow email change, enters new password, enters new major, uploads new profile picture, submits, enters new classes.

 **ForgotPassword**: renders, clicks "forgot password" enters email, submits email, does not allow password to be reset without code